 SR: It’s quite nerve-racking and exciting at the same time, launching a Kickstarter.
 I hope it succeeds, but most of all I hope to deliver a book worthy of people’s time and money.

 The book’s Kickstarter campaign officially starts tomorrow, Thursday, 2/22.
 If you’d like to help, you can give to this worthy cause by linking here.
+(UPDATE: After a successful Kickstarter campaign, the book is now available for digital & physical purchase on Mr. Rai’s website).

 A big thanks to Mr. Rai for talking to us about his new book.
 We have confidence that his Kickstarter campaign will be a great success and we look forward to the release of “PS Vita: Year One – The Unofficial Story of the PlayStation Vita’s Launch & Its First Year.”